Draco2550/Forked/food-detection-upload/README.md

 ## Features

-- 📱 **Mobile-Responsive Design**: Optimized for both desktop and mobile devices
+-  **Mobile-Responsive Design**: Optimized for both desktop and mobile devices
-- 🖼️ **Multiple Image Upload**: Support for uploading multiple images at once
+-  **Multiple Image Upload**: Support for uploading multiple images at once
-- 🎨 **Modern UI**: Clean, intuitive interface with drag-and-drop functionality
+-  **Modern UI**: Clean, intuitive interface with drag-and-drop functionality
-- 📊 **Progress Tracking**: Real-time upload progress indicators
+-  **Progress Tracking**: Real-time upload progress indicators
-- 🗂️ **Image Management**: Preview, remove individual images, or clear all
+-  **Image Management**: Preview, remove individual images, or clear all
-- 🔄 **File Processing**: Automatic image resizing and optimization
+-  **File Processing**: Automatic image resizing and optimization
-- 📁 **File Path Storage**: Maintains a list of uploaded file paths for your model
+-  **File Path Storage**: Maintains a list of uploaded file paths for your model
+-  **AI Recipe Generation**: Automatically generates recipes from detected ingredients using the deepseek-r1 LLM on Ollama

 ## Quick Start